JTemren/comp3015/README.md

 For this project, I have created a program that will load 3d models in the GLTF format with textures and a controllable camera to emphasise the 3d nature.

+featuring Phong shading, normal, roughness map reading and Silhouette outline shading.

-This camera can be controlled with a Mouse & keyboard, with the following for controls:
+This camera can be controlled with a Mouse & keyboard, with the following controls:

 * W - forward movement
 * A - Left movement